 Manchester’s Newest Dining Destination: The 110 Grill!

-Last night we visited the new 110 Grill at 875 Elm Street in downtown Manchester.
+We recently visited the new 110 Grill at 875 Elm Street in downtown Manchester.
 Located on the first floor of the former Citizens Bank building, this 110 Grill is their largest yet.
 With 16 restaurants up and running, and 7 more currently being built, Manchester is number sixteen in the successful 110 Grill lineup.

 Downtown Dining Near Parking